SGjunior/thespoon-activerecord/README.md

 ### NO need to write the out, just use

-`resources :restaurants, only: [:show, :index]` # gives only show and index ressource `resources :restaurants, except: [:show, :index]` # gives all but show and index ressources `resources :restaurants` #writting this line is the samething as writting lines 12 to 39 !!
+`resources :restaurants, only: [:show, :index]` # gives only show and index ressource

+`resources :restaurants, except: [:show, :index]` # gives all but show and index ressources

+`resources :restaurants` #writting this line will generate all 7 default routes